jupyterhub/jupyterhub/docs/source/reference/api-only.md

 - Users do not have any access to any Hub functionality, so presenting pages for those features would be confusing.

-BinderHub is one of the motivating use cases for JupyterHub supporting being used _only_ via its API.
+BinderHub is one of the motivating use cases for JupyterHub that supports being used _only_ via its API.
 We'll use BinderHub here as an example of various configuration options.

 [binderhub]: https://binderhub.readthedocs.io

 ## Disabling Hub UI